 Clinical trials should include people like those who will use the drug.
 But manufacturers sometimes prefer to test their products in people who are as healthy as possible.
 For example, sometimes they exclude people infected with hepatitis B or C because of their liver problems, although many people with HIV also are infected with hepatitis.

 There are three legal ways to use drugs that the FDA has not approved to treat a specific health problem:

 1. Expanded Access is a program where manufacturers provide unapproved drugs to people who cannot take part in a clinical trial.
 Patients must meet conditions set by the drug manufacturer.
 The drugs are usually offered at no charge, but participating health care providers have to collect information on how patients respond to the drug.

 2. Treatment IND Protocol or Compassionate Use.
 The FDA can allow drug companies to provide new drugs to people who are very ill and who have no other treatment options.
 A related type of access is called Parallel Track.
 This policy was developed to provide investigational drugs to people with AIDS who are unable to participate in clinical trials of those drugs.

 3. Off-label use.
 Health care providers can write a prescription for any FDA-approved drug, even to use it for some medical condition it was not approved for.
 This is called off-label use.
 There may be no information about how often medications are used off-label, or how well they work.
-For example, interleukin-2 (see fact sheet 482) has been approved to treat cancer, so health care providers can prescribe it for people with AIDS.
-It has not yet been approved to treat AIDS.

 The FDA Center for Drug Evaluation and Research has an informative Internet web page: http://www.fda.gov/Drugs/DevelopmentApprovalProcess/HowDrugsareDevelopedandApproved/default.htm